sanjay900/VIIPER/README.md

 ### How is VIIPER different from other controller emulators?

 Most controller emulators require custom kernel drivers for each device type.
-VIIPER uses USBIP to handle the USB protocol layer, allowing device emulation in userspace without kernel drivers.
+VIIPER uses USBIP to handle the USB protocol layer, allowing device emulation in userspace without needing to develop specialized kernel drivers.
+(On Windows, a USBIP-Kernel driver is still required, but that driver is generic and doesn't care about the type of USB devices; Device _emulation_ code still lives in Userspace)
 This makes VIIPER portable, easier to extend, and simpler to bundle with applications.

 ### Can I add support for other device types?